Rich Vos

 Rich Vos (born June 30, 1957) is an American stand-up comedian, writer and actor.
-Since 2011, he has been the co-host of the podcast My Wife Hates Me with his wife, comedian Bonnie McFarlane.
+From 2011 to 2024, he co-hosted the podcast My Wife Hates Me with his wife, comedian Bonnie McFarlane.

 Early life

 Vos was raised in a Jewish family who lived in an "all black neighborhood" in New Jersey.
 Vos's parents divorced when he was young and he did not graduate from high school.
 He became a fan of stand-up comedy from watching television as a child and cites acts featured on The Ed Sullivan Show as a big influence.